 First, let’s get the cacao vs. cocoa conundrum out of the way.

-I prefer to use coconut sugar (from Zama Organics) as its lower on the glycemic index than regular sugar, whilst imparting soft caramel undertones which balance the intensity of the cacao perfectly!
+I prefer to use coconut sugar as its lower on the glycemic index than regular sugar, whilst imparting soft caramel undertones which balance the intensity of the cacao perfectly!
 Texturally, it helps keep the chocolate quite firm too, compared to liquid sweeteners such as honey or maple syrup.

-Cane sugar would also be a fine choice.
+Cane sugar would also be a fine choice for homemade dark chocolate.
 You can experiment with your sweetener, remembering of course that they aren’t all created equal and that coarse granules of sugar or thick syrups will tend to sink to the bottom of the chocolate.
 If you’re wondering why, it’s essentially because the more you heat the cacao butter, the thinner the viscosity making it easier for a heavy sweetener to drop to the bottom.
 You learn something new everyday!

 The key trick (and unmissable step) in this recipe to remember is to grind the coconut sugar to a super-fine consistency, so that it dissipates evenly through the chocolate.